moeinhe83/Exercises-part-1-6/README.md

 A => Enlarge And Display The First Three Characters Of That String

-B => Minimize and display the first Three Characters Of That String
+B => Minimize And display the First Three Characters Of That String

 Description Of Files: